1955: Ray Charles & His Band topped the R&B chart with “A Fool For You,” his second #1 single released by Atlantic Records.

 1977: The Brothers Johnson were at the top of the Billboard R&B chart for the second time with their cover of Shuggie Otis’ “Strawberry Letter 23,” which also reached #5 on the Hot 100.

 1980: Chrysalis Records released Pat Benatar’s second album, Crimes of Passion.
 It became her first of three top 10 LPs, reaching #2.
-The album also contained one of Benatar’s signature songs and first US top 10 single, “Hit Me With Your Best Shot,” which reached #9.
+The album also contains one of Benatar’s signature songs and first US top 10 single, “Hit Me With Your Best Shot,” which reached #9.

 1983: Tears for Fears debuted on the US singles charts with “Change” from their debut album, The Hurting.
 Three weeks later, the song peaked at #73 on the Billboard Hot 100.